santos-ag/santos-ag/README.md

 As CTO, I work on the architecture and development of systems focused on efficient edge inference and industrial time-series forecasting.

-### Edge AI: Kernel Driver Development for NPU (RISC-V)
+### Edge AI: AI Development for a Multiplierless NPU on RISC-V

-Developing a Linux Kernel Driver for communication with a multiplierless hardware accelerator (NPU) focused on edge AI inference on RISC-V architecture.
+Responsible for the AI side of a hardware accelerator project focused on edge AI inference.
+Working on neural network optimization, model deployment, and efficient AI algorithms for hardware architectures on RISC-V platforms.

-The project involves kernel-space development, device drivers, hardware/software communication, and low-level performance optimization.

 **Interests:**